Best Online Master’s Degrees in: Exercise Science

 Building a Career

 Exercise science graduate students may find work in medicine, athletic training, cardiac rehabilitation, physical therapy, or fitness training.
-According to the U.S. Bureau of Labor Statistics (BLS), fitness trainers or instructors had a median annual wage of $31,090 in May 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), fitness trainers or instructors had a median annual wage of $31,090.
 Fitness trainers and instructors employment is expected to grow by 24% between 2010 and 2020, and those in this field usually possess certification in cardiopulmonary resuscitation (CPR) and a degree from an accredited program in exercise science, exercise physiology, physical education, nutrition, sports management or kinesiology.

-The BLS reports that athletic trainers, on the other hand, had a median annual wage of $41,600 in May 2010.
+The BLS reports that athletic trainers, on the other hand, had a median annual wage of $41,600.
 Employment for athletic trainers is expected to increase by 30% between 2010 and 2020.
-While a bachelor’s degree may be sufficient for a position as an athletic trainer, a master’s degree is common and may be necessary for advancement.
+While a bachelor's degree may be sufficient for a position as an athletic trainer, a master's degree is common and may be necessary for advancement.
 Most states also require athletic trainers to have license or certification.
 Keep in mind, though, that employment and wage figures may depend on a variety of factors such as position, employer, area, and experience, so these figures are not guaranteed to all graduates.